ABChaitu79/blogging_platform_api/readme.md

 # Blogging Platform API :
-#By following this structure and providing clear instructions in the README.md file, users will be able to easily understand and run your API locally.
+#By following this structure and providing clear instructions in this README.md file, users will be able to easily understand and run your API locally.

 ## Setup and Usage